slapdau/apple-pascal-time/README.md

 ### The New Startup

-Depends on either the IIgs external procedure or the No-Slot Clock external procedure.
+Depends on either the Thunderclock Plus external procedure, the IIgs external procedure, or the No-Slot Clock external procedure.
 Depends on `GLOBALS.TEXT`.

   1. Compile `STARTUP.TEXT`.
-  2. Link with either `IIGSCLK.CODE` or `NOSLOTCLK.CODE`.
+  2. Link with either `THUNDER.CODE`, `IIGSCLK.CODE` or `NOSLOTCLK.CODE`.
   3. Copy to the system disk as `SYSTEM.STARTUP`.

 ## Usage

-This only describes the current model of clock driver, implemented in `IIGSCLK.TEXT` and `NOSLOTCLK.TEXT`, and called by `CALLRDTIME.TEXT` and `STARTUP.TEXT`.
+This only describes the current model of clock driver, implemented in `THUNDER.TEXT`, `IIGSCLK.TEXT`, and `NOSLOTCLK.TEXT`, and called by `CALLRDTIME.TEXT` and `STARTUP.TEXT`.
 The interface into both drivers is summarised by the following declarations.

 ```pascal
 type